Valdur5/ms-template-project/README.md

 ### Documentation

-* JSONdoc - For creating a interactive documentation for the REST Api which can be used by developer who are interested in consuming our service.
-The quality should be very high and all error codes should be exposed so that other developers have all information to completely use and understand our service.
 * Javadoc - Used to document all classes, methods, interface ...
 HTML generation is not set up but the project is ready for it, if you decide that you want it.

 ### Quality